INVESTMENT OBJECTIVE AND POLICY

 - under-exploited and for which the Investment Adviser has identified potential synch or cover opportunities; and

-- offering upside from improving the administration of collection of the royalty income.
+- offering upside from improving the administration of collection of the royalty income and through negotiating competitive fees with the relevant portfolio administrator.

-The Investment Adviser believes that its extensive experience across a broad spectrum of music genres, together with its relationships with songwriters and recording artists in the music industry, means it is well positioned to overcome the high barriers to entry and source opportunities for the Company to invest in a diverse range of attractive Catalogues and then assist the Company in maximising earnings from them.
+The Investment Adviser believes that its extensive experience across a broad spectrum of music genres, together with its relationships with songwriters and recording artists in the music industry, means it is well positioned to continue to source opportunities for the Company to invest in a diverse range of attractive Catalogues and then assist the Company in maximising earnings from them.